Vonage/vonage-dotnet-sdk/README.md

 Configuration:
 --------------

+To setup the configuration of the Nexmo Client you can do one of the following.

-* Create a Nexmo Client instance and pass in credentials in the constructor
+* Create a Nexmo Client instance and pass in credentials in the constructor - this will only affect the security credentials (Api Key, Api Secret, Signing Secret, Signing Method Private Key, App Id)

 ```csharp
 var client = new Client(creds: new Nexmo.Api.Request.Credentials